swiftlang/swift/docs/LibraryEvolution.rst

 - Adding new extensions and removing empty extensions.
 - Moving a member from one extension to another within the same module, as long as both extensions have the exact same constraints.
-- Moving a member from an extension to the declaration of the base type, provided that the declaration is in the same module.
+- Moving a member from an unconstrained extension to the declaration of the base type, provided that the declaration is in the same module.
 The reverse is permitted for all members except stored properties, although note that moving all initializers out of a type declaration may cause a new one to be implicitly synthesized.

 Adding, removing, reordering, and modifying members follow the same rules as the base type; see the sections on structs, enums, and classes above.